mido/mido/docs/about_midi.rst

 It was developed in 1981 by Dave Smith and Chet Wood of Sequential Circuits with the assistance of Ikutaro Kakehashi of Roland.
-MIDI was quickly embraced by all the major synth manufacturers, and led to developments such as microcomputer sequencers, and with them the electronic home studio.
+MIDI was quickly embraced by all the major synth manufacturers and led to developments such as microcomputer sequencers, and with them the electronic home studio.
 Although many attempts have been made to replace it, it is still the industry standard.